AP-IT-GH/ci-poc-board/README.md

 > When routing RF paths, use proper strip lines with an impedance of 50 Ohm.

 We are not using the GPIO pins of the module.

+## Future Versions

+Luckily, the first version of this board works.
+Of course we have a few remarks to make for future versions of this board.
+A short summary:
+- More marks on the silkscreen explaining the pinout of headers
+- A different battery connector
+- Adding a USB port
+- Placing components on the back

+### Markings

+The first version of the board doesn't show any markings for the pinout of the headers.
+The battery connector doesn't even have a polarity marking.

+### Battery Connector

+The current battery connector is very small and not very useful.
+A specific new connector is not yet chosen.

+### USB Port

+We think that a USB port on the PCB would be very useful.
+There exist a bootloader for the ATSAMD 21 that enables users to program the board with CircuitPython.
+This might make the board easier to use.
+Other bootloaders enable the use of the Arduino IDE instead of Microchip Studio.
+Right now the board can only be programmed with a J-LINK or Atmel ICE programmer.

+### Components on the Back

+Right now every component on the board is positioned on the front.
+We think a lot of space can be saved by placing some SMD components on the back.